Carrying the Fire: Memory, Migration, and the Weight of Freedom

 The air smelled of cigarettes, marihuana and fried meats but still, in the midst of a city– the air felt fresh and lively.
 Nothing compared to it, not even my six years in New York City could compare to what Pereira feels like during Christmas.

 After a while of sitting on these steps and sharing a small intimate moment with a friend, I realized I didn’t know where I was.
 He laughed and stared at me incredulously and begged me to guess.
 I contemplated and looked around again.
-I blame it on el alumbrado and the multitudes of people for obscuring and disguising what I should have known to be el Plaza de Bolivar.
+I blamed it on el alumbrado and the multitudes of people for obscuring and disguising what I should have known to be el Plaza de Bolivar.
 We laughed and joked and I scoured.
-He then pointed out that hidden behind the huge christmas tree and all the bright lights was the famous naked statue.
+He then pointed out that hidden behind the huge Christmas tree and all the bright lights was the famous naked statue.

 "Quedó desnudo el hombre, tal un Cristo a caballo.
 Desnudo el caballo, desnudo el fuego - como en las manos de Prometeo - desnudas las banderas.
 Nada más, nada menos que un Prometeo: el hombre volando con el fuego sobre la bestia y sobre las montañas en donde los hombres duermen y engendran.
 Ciegos que buscan la luz.
 Esclavos que buscan la libertad.
 Bolívar - Prometeo.
 Bolívar - tempestad.
 Bolivar - incendio.
 Tal es mi estatua.
 No otra cosa fueron las guerras de independencia ... un anhelo de libertad para conocer, para vivir, para crear."